Dee Does Death

-“When you’re in small business there’s no one to talk things through.
+“When you’re in a small business there’s no one to talk things through.
 You’re just you, thinking in your head.
 But you have to verbalise things and speak them aloud.”

-Coaching is an excellent way for small businesses to get out of the mud.
+Business coaching is an excellent way for small businesses to get out of the mud.
 It allows incredible women like Dee to reconnect to their own brilliant ideas, and find the quickest, easiest path to success.

 “When you have someone who’s really good at listening and asking insightful questions, you’re able to think beyond your own way of thinking.